magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 ## Break the Shopping Calculator again and again

-Now enter an unexpected value in the form, for example the `foo`, as the value of the `Price per Unit` field.
+Now enter an unexpected value in the form, for example `foo` as the value of the `Price per Unit` field.
 Finally, click the `Calculate` button.

 You'll receive the infamous `HTTP ERROR: 500` page saying that `clojure.lang.Symbol` can't be cast to `java.lang.Number`.
 This is a